 In the generation since the Civil Rights and Black Power movements, black people and their allies have sought to commemorate the struggle for civil rights.
-They have also built on the cultural nationalism of leaders like Maulana Karenga of the US movement (see chapter 14) by creating black and African-American studies departments, studying African languages, wearing African-inspired clothing, and preferring to be called African Americans" rather than "Negues."
+They have also built on the cultural nationalism of leaders like Maulana Karenga of the US movement (see chapter 14) by creating black and African-American studies departments, studying African languages, wearing African-inspired clothing, and preferring to be called "African Americans" rather than "Negroes."

 The Kwanzaa holiday provides one telling example of the way cultural nationalism became an accepted facet of American life.
 At the same time that hundreds of local organizations were spreading Kwanzaa as a black nationalist holiday, Americans as a whole were becoming more self-consciously multicultural.
 Schools and museums realized that Kwanzaa offered a way to attract black support in cities that were now majority African American.
 Corporations saw Kwanzaa as a way to proclaim their fair-mindedness.
 In 1997 the U.S. Postal Service issued a Kwanzaa stamp.
 Maulana Karenga published Kwanzaa: A Celebration of Family, Community and Culture to go along with the stamp and codify a regular ritual.
-In thirty years Kwanzaa had gone from a new, separatist black nationalist observation to a corporate celebration of American multicultural marketing.
-Afrocentric values turned out to resonate well with nonblack as well as black Americans.
+In thirty years Kwanzaa had gone from a new, separatist black nationalist observation to a corporate celebration of American multicultural marketing.31 Afrocentric values turned out to resonate well with nonblack as well as black Americans.

-Black cultural (or heritage) tourism originated in the desire of African Americans and their allies to preserve the memory of the heroic struggles of the Civil Rights car so that they did not disappear as activists aged and died.
-Civil rights museums now exist in many places in the South: they include the Martin Luther King, Jr., Center, Atlanta; Freedom Park/Kelly Ingram Park, Binningham; the Binningham Civil Rights Institute; the Voters Rights Museum and Rosa Parks Museum, Montgomery, Alabama; and the Memphis, Tennessee, National Civil Rights Museum.
+Black cultural (or heritage) tourism originated in the desire of African Americans and their allies to preserve the memory of the heroic struggles of the Civil Rights era so that they did not disappear as activists aged and died.
+Civil rights museums now exist in many places in the South: they include the Martin Luther King, Jr., Center, Atlanta; Freedom Park/Kelly Ingram Park, Birmingham; the Birmingham Civil Rights Institute; the Voters Rights Museum and Rosa Parks Museum, Montgomery, Alabama; and the Memphis, Tennessee, National Civil Rights Museum.

-ell (n.d.) of the African-American Travel and Tourism Association, Inc., and Thomas Dorsey (b.
+Black heritage tourism is now big business.
+Two of its pioneers were Caletha Powell (n.d.) of the African-American Travel and Tourism Association, Inc., and Thomas Dorsey (b.
 1951) of Soul of America.
-American cities and states have joined African-American travel agents inviting tourists to historic black neighborhoods, such as Harlein in New York and Roxbury in Boston.
+American cities and states have joined African-American travel agents inviting tourists to historic black neighborhoods, such as Harlen in New York and Roxbury in Boston.
 Slavery, too, has spawned tourism, to sites such as the slave market in Charleston, South Carolina.
-The United States National Slavery Museum in Frederiksburg, Virginia, still in the planning stage, will open in 2007.
-The West African nations of Chana and Senegal invite black Americans to rediscover their African roots through visits to coastal slave castles that were their ancestors embarkation sites.
-Here
+The United States National Slavery Museum in Frederiksburg, Virginia, still in the planning stage, will open in 2007.33 The West African nations of Ghana and Senegal invite black Americans to rediscover their African roots through visits to coastal slave castles that were their ancestors embarkation sites.34

 States, localities, and the federal government foster the commemoration of black history out of a variety of motives ranging from commercial to civic.
 The United States designated the annual federal holiday marking the birthday of the Reverend Martin Luther King, Jr., in 1986.
-In the fall of 2003 the United States government sponsored two important works making black history more prominent: In October the U.S. General Services
+In the fall of 2003 the United States government sponsored two important events making black history more prominent: In October the U.S. General Services incarceration during the Second World War and Cerman corporations and governments compensated Jews and enslaved workers, the black reparations movement gained renewed visibility.